cindyddang/Snake-Game/README.md

 To run this game:

-1. Open your terminal in the src folder (where snakegame/Snake-Game package exists).
+1. Open your terminal in the src folder (where Snake-Game package exists).

 2. Compile all classes:
    ```
-   javac snakegame/*.java
+   javac Snake-Game/*.java
    ```

 3. Run the game:
    ```
-   java snakegame.SnakeGame
+   java Snake-Game.SnakeGame
    ```